bright/new-www/_posts/2018-03-29-top-3-reasons-why-you-should-start-with-android.md

 # Java and Kotlin #

 You can start developing Android apps with Java, which is one of the most popular languages of all time.
 I wouldn't be surprised if you had a chance to use it before.
 It's stable and it's well known.
-But if would like to get something fresh, shiny, unbelievably useful, flexible and full of features, here it is: [Kotlin](https://developer.android.com/kotlin/index.html).
+But if you would like to get something fresh, shiny, unbelievably useful, flexible and full of features, here it is: [Kotlin](https://developer.android.com/kotlin/index.html).
 It will take your code to a whole new level, still being fully interoperable with Java APIs.
 Google already provides code snippets in the Android guides written in Kotlin.

 # Projects with benefits #